CameronWhiteCS/DriveSafe/README.md

 DriveSafe is an application that promotes driver safety by empowering drivers to make better choices through a combination of accident data and safety information.

 It was developed during the Spring 2020 semester at the University of Florida as part of a software engineering class.
-The project's direction was dictated by a third par
+The project's direction was dictated by a third party that contacted to school to have the application developed.

 ## Screenshots